mezzo-forte-design/geoxp/README.md

 Most mobile browsers will block Howler and Geolocation API after some time with no user interaction, resulting in unpredictable geoXp behavior.
 To avoid this, force a periodic unlocking calling the `unlock()` method inside a user interaction (eg: click listerner, etc).

+# Contributing

+To contribute to this project, fork the repository, work on a development branch and open a MR.
+Remember to update the changelog (CHANGELOG.md)!

+**Repo admins**: to release a new version, follow these steps:
+* verify and test changes
+* verify changelog has been updated
+* merge MR in `master`
+* release a new version with `npm run release --vers=X.Y.Z`
+* create a new release in the release section

 ***

 # <a name="examples"></a> Examples